SOLID Principles in Rust: A Practical Guide

 </report>

-Now adding XML (or JSON, or Markdown, or whatever) requires zero changes to Report or existing formatters. we just add a new type.
+Now adding XML (or JSON, or Markdown, or whatever) requires zero changes to the Report object or formatters already in place.
+We just add a new type.

 Taking It Further: Static Dispatch